Examples of artificial intelligence adoption across industries

 1. In construction, AI helps plan projects, analyze large volumes of data and monitor safety.

-2. A Deloitte study found that adopting AI and advanced analytics can deliver 10–15% project budget savings and reduce cost and schedule deviations by 10–20%.
-AI models optimize work schedules, monitor material supplies and predict risks.
+2. A Deloitte study found that implementing AI and advanced analytics can deliver 10-15% project budget savings and reduce cost and schedule deviations by 10-20%.
+AI models optimize work schedules, monitor material deliveries, and predict risks.

 3. For safety, computer vision systems are used to detect safety violations and potentially hazardous situations on site; PwC reports a 20% drop in the number of incidents.
 Risks.

-4. The main problem is the lack of common data standards: models from different vendors may be incompatible.
+4. The main problem is the lack of common data standards: models from different contractors may be incompatible.

 5. It is important to account for cybersecurity and train staff.